Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 Despite the demand for meat increasing by 250% in the last half-century, the number of vegetarians has increased dramatically.

-In 2023, 706,965 People Worldwide Signed Up for Veganuary (Veganuary)
+In 2025, 25.8 million People Worldwide Signed Up for Veganuary (Veganuary)

-The health benefits of being vegetarian or following a vegan diet appeal to black Americans as it helps manage health conditions like high blood pressure and diabetes, which black Americans are prone to.
+The health benefits of being vegetarian or following a vegan diet appeal to black Americans, as it helps manage health conditions like high blood pressure and diabetes, which black Americans are prone to.

 The Fastest-Growing Vegan Population in the US Is African Americans (Humane League)